e1ixyz/ChatMenu/README.md

 ### Legacy Bracket Syntax
 Existing configs using `[Display | command1; command2 | Hover | flags]` continue to load.
 Flags support `as=player` and `ctx=viewer|target`.
 You can mix legacy strings with the new structure per line during migration.

+### Proxy Commands
+- Prefix any action with `proxy:` / `proxy-console:` or set `run-as: proxy-player` / `run-as: proxy-console` to execute through your network proxy.
+- Install the lightweight bridge found in `proxy/` on your BungeeCord/Waterfall proxy (build with `mvn package -f proxy/pom.xml` and drop the jar into the proxy's `plugins` folder).
+- Commands are delivered via plugin messaging, so the initiating player must remain online until the click executes.

 ## Example Menus

 The default `config.yml` ships with: